-For non-filers, the IRS offers several offshore voluntary disclosure options for taxpayers to properly report their worldwide income and file their international information returns.
-The following options have different levels of protection, filing requirements and penalties.
+For non-filers, the IRS offers several voluntary disclosure options for taxpayers to properly report their worldwide income and file their international information returns.
+The following options have different levels of protection, filing requirements and penalties:

 - The Streamlined Domestic Offshore Procedures are for taxpayers who non-willfully failed to report their foreign income and file FBARs.
-Taxpayers need to provide a detailed certification narrative explaining the non-willful conduct.
-The taxpayer is required to file three years of amended tax returns and six years of FBARs.
+Taxpayers need to provide a detailed certification narrative explaining the non-willful conduct, and are required to file three years of amended tax returns and six years of FBARs.
 In addition to paying the back taxes and related interest and penalties, a 5% offshore penalty will be based on the highest aggregate value of the foreign accounts.

-- The Streamlined Foreign Offshore Procedures contains the same provisions as the Streamlined Domestic Offshore Procedures with a few differences.
-These procedures are for taxpayers who live outside the US and there is no offshore penalty.
+- The Streamlined Foreign Offshore Procedures contains the same provisions as the Domestic Procedures with a couple of key differences.
+These procedures are for taxpayers who live outside the U.S. and there is also no offshore penalty.

-- The Delinquent FBAR Submission Procedures are for taxpayers who timely reported and paid taxes on all foreign income and provide a statement why the FBARs were late filed.
+- The Delinquent FBAR Submission Procedures are for taxpayers who timely reported and paid taxes on all foreign income and provide a statement as to why the FBARs were filed late.
 There are no penalties for these procedures.

-- Lastly, a Quiet Disclosure involves filing the amended tax returns and international information returns outside of the IRS disclosure options.
-This is a risky approach because the IRS could potentially impose civil penalties that are larger than provided in the other disclosure options.
+- Quiet Disclosure involves filing the amended tax returns and international information returns outside of the IRS disclosure options.
+This is a risky approach because, if the IRS finds out, they could potentially impose civil penalties that are larger than those that are applied in the other disclosure options.